K-Scorpio/scorpiosec/content/en/posts/post15.md

 ![Hashid command results](/images/HTB-Codify/hashid.png)

-Using john to crack the hash the password `spongebob1` is retrieved.
+Using john to crack the hash, the password `spongebob1` is retrieved.

 ![User Joshua password](/images/HTB-Codify/hash-cracked.png)

 With the credentials `joshua:spongebob1` we can login via SSH and get the user flag `user.txt`

+## Privilege Escalation

 Running `sudo -l` reveals that the user `joshua` can run the script `mysql-backup.sh` as root.

 ![Sudo -l command results](/images/HTB-Codify/sudo-l.png)

-If you try to execute the script you get the prompt `Enter MySQL password for root:`.
+When we try to execute the script we get the prompt `Enter MySQL password for root:`.

 This is the content of the script